-Distinct production functionings are functionally related to other distinct production functionings.
-For example, production of consumer goods in a current-determinate-point-to-current-determinate-point correspondence with elements in the standard of living is dependent upon the production of its capital goods which are in a current determinate-point-to future-indeterminate-series correspondence with elements in the standard of living.
+Distinct production functionings and their monetary circulations are functionally related to other distinct production functionings and their circulations.
+For example, production of consumer goods in a current-determinate-point-to-current-determinate-point correspondence with elements in the standard of living is dependent upon the production and maintenance of its capital goods which are in a current determinate-point-to future-indeterminate-series correspondence with elements in the standard of living.
 Capital goods accelerate the production of an indefinite series of consumer goods.
 There is relation and congruence.
 Monetary functionings – i.e. payments made and received – are functionally correlated and functionally congruent with the distinct production functionings which they enable.
 Thus, in parallel with the interdependencies in production, distinct monetary functionings are interdependent with other monetary functionings.

-Lonergan stated succinctly how to relate productive and monetary activities:
+Lonergan stated succinctly how to classify and relate productive and monetary activities: